reillymcm/software_carpentry_Oct2015/README.md

 # software_carpentry_Oct2015

+changes to file

-a project for SC workshop
+ project for SC workshop